new-ft/aspnet-take-home-assignment/README.md

 ### Query Model (Read Side)

-- Implement a query to `GetPersonId`.
+- Implement a query to `GetPersonById`.
 - Implement a query to `GetAllPeople`.
 - Each query should have its handler.